CREDO23/chat-app-with-socketIo-backend/README.md

 # chat-app-with-socketIo-api

-A chat app in real time
+A real time chat app
 > Built with :
 - ExpressJs
 - MongoDB